svenha/kaldi-adapt-lm/README.md

 ```

 You should find a tar-file of the resulting model inside the auto-generated `work` folder.
+If you're planning to use the model with [Vosk-ASR](https://alphacephei.com/vosk/) (e.g. via SEPIA STT server) you can use `bash 4a-build-vosk-model.sh` to repackage it.
+The result can be found inside 'adapted_model'.

+When you're done you can use `bash 5-clean-up.sh` to zip the content of 'adapted_model' to 'adapted_model.zip' and delete all working folders.

+### Note about memory

 If you see strange errors during the adaptation process it might be that you ran out of memory.
 I've tested the scripts on a Raspberry Pi 4 2GB using small language models and it worked fine, but requirements might increase exponentially depending on the size of you model.